gaurab4163/Innovaccer-Desktop-Cleaning-Utility/README.md

 1. Cleans and helps organize the desktop by moving files to separate folder based on extension
 2. Finds the top 10 largest files in the system.

+# How to install/Run
+It's pretty straight forward like running nay other c++ program
+1. Open terminal
+2. cd to the directory containing the file "organizeDesktop.cpp"
+3. Type "g++ organizeDesktop.cpp" without quotes
+4. Type "./a.out"

 # Corner cases this program can handle(minor features)
 (Desktop CleanUp)
 1. If file with same name already exists in destination(Documents folder), the file in the Desktop would be renamed by     appending number in the end before moving.